sebastian-pietrykowski/secure-notes/README.md

 # Secure Notes App

 A full-stack appliation for creating and managing securly stored notes.
 Privacy and data security are encured by using advanced encryption mechanisms.
 After logging in, a user can leave a public note or secure it with a password that can be shared between users.
+Notes can also be styled.
 This application is created using Java's Spring Boot framework and Angular.

 ## Table of Contents
 * [Features](#features)